thosgood/this-weeks-finds/markdown/151-200/week178.md

 However, his real ambition is not to add to the glut of definitions, but to systematize the subject.
-Right now there are over a dozen definitions of "n-category", and your only guide through the jungle is this paper:
+Right now there are over a dozen definitions of "$n$-category", and your only guide through the jungle is this paper:

 2) Tom Leinster, A survey of definitions of $n$-category, available at [math.CT/0107188](http://xxx.lanl.gov/abs/math.CT/0107188).